TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/validate-request-tyk-oas.md

 {{< img src="/img/dashboard/api-designer/tyk-oas-validate-request-import.png" alt="Select the option during OpenAPI import to validate requests" >}}

 If you want to adjust the configuration, for example to remove validation from specific endpoints or to change the HTTP status code returned on error, you can update the API definition as described [here](#manual-activation-of-request-validation-middleware).
+Note that path-level parameters, or [common parameters](https://swagger.io/docs/specification/v3_0/describing-parameters/#common-parameters), will also be validated when request validation middleware is enabled on an endpoint.

 ### Manually enabling the request validation middleware